ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch04_Using_Lists/Lessons/07_copying_lists.md

 If we create a list and then assign it to a new variable, both variables are pointing to the same list in memory.

+This happens because the variable only contains the pointer to the memory location where the list data is stored.
+It takes both more memory and more CPU time to create a copy, so the default behavior is just to copy the address (or *reference*), which means that both variables point to the same data.

 ```python
 my_foods = ["pizza", "falafel", "carrot cake"]
 print(my_foods)